Why Most Manufacturing Transformation

 A primary reason for

-a lean transformation failure is lack of effective training.
-It's not an
+a manufacturing transformation failure is lack of effective training.
+It's

-"add water and stir" business process.
-You can't just decide one day to
+not an "add water and stir" business process.
+You can't just decide one day

-become lean and think it will happen overnight.
-You need to determine what
+to become best-in-class and think it will happen overnight.
+You need to

-constraints are impeding your ability to increase speed, improve quality,
+determine what constraints are impeding your ability to increase speed,

 Most failures are due to training programs that

-jump right into the tools and techniques of lean
+jump right into the tools and techniques of Lean /Six Sigma/Operation

 with little or no employee buy in.